raipc/atsd-jdbc/README.md

 |`memory`| Buffers data received from the database into the application memory and returns rows on the `ResultSet.next()` invocation directly from a memory structure. |

 * The `memory` strategy is more efficient than the `file` strategy but requires more memory.
 The `memory` strategy is optimal for queries returning some amount of rows on the order of one hundred thousand or less, whereas the `file` strategy can process millions of rows during operation, provided enough disk space is available.
 * The `stream` strategy is faster than both alternatives, at the expense of keeping the database connection open.
-It is not recommended if row processing may last a significant time on a slow client.
+It is not recommended if row processing can last a significant time on a slow client.

 ## Requirements